 Despite absolutely loving the film, I can’t help but think just how far the saga has deviated from what Lucas’ intended.
 I’m not saying they would have been as good, the rise of the First Order and the fall of the New Republic kind of makes the sacrifices of Obi-Wan, Biggs many Bothan spies and even poor old Porkins, a bit pointless.
 It makes you wonder if the galaxy would not have been better of under the boot of the Empire rather than getting stamped on by the First Order?

 With the prequels, George Lucas was making movies for kids that were seven-years-old at the time, just as he did in the 1970s/early 80s.
 With The Force Awakens, J.J.
 Abrams was just reassuring everybody that this new trilogy was putting the series back on track.
 The Last Jedi is a film for me now, as an adult.
 It acknowledges failure, disappointment and the strength to carry on that these otherwise negative experiences can give you, if you let them.

 The film undoes so much of what was set up in The Force Awakens, I’m fascinated as to what direction Abrams takes the story from here.
-The Last Jedi, doesn’t feel like the middle part of a trilogy, it feels more like the part AND third part with something very new and very different and very exciting coming next.
+The Last Jedi, doesn’t feel like the middle part of a trilogy, it feels more like the second AND third part with something very new and very different and very exciting coming next.